-- Complete each course with a minimum grade of 80%. - Complete all General Education pre and co-requisite courses; submit official transcript(s) for verification. - Satisfy all financial obligations to the College, to include tuition, fees, and financial aid exit counseling if applicable. - Complete Graduate Exit process. - Concurrent Enrollment Pre-licensure Students: A current unencumbered RN license in the state of residence is required for graduation and conferment of the BSN degree.
+- Complete each course with a minimum grade of 80%. - Complete all General Education pre- and co-requisite courses prior to enrollment in NSG 464 Education for Health Promotion; submit official transcript(s) for verification. - Satisfy all financial obligations to the College, to include tuition, fees, and financial aid exit counseling if applicable. - Submit Application for Graduation. - Complete Graduate Exit process. - Concurrent Enrollment Pre-licensure Students: A current unencumbered RN license in the state of residence is required for graduation and conferment of the BSN degree.